VeriWeb: Verifiable Long-Chain Web Benchmark for Agentic Information-Seeking

-\textbf{Human Demonstration Collection.} Human annotators manually execute each task based on the given final instruction and record the complete trajectory demonstration, as shown in the right part of Fig.~\ref{fig:framework}.
+\textbf{Human Demonstration Collection.} Human annotators manually execute each task based on the given final instruction and record the complete trajectory demonstration, as shown in the right part of Figure~\ref{fig:framework}.
 Before execution, human annotators refine the subtask sequence to ensure feasibility and smooth operation, allowing adjustments as needed during interaction.
 Demonstrations are recorded using screen capture tools, with detailed annotations including action logs, observation logs, and subtask-level goals.
 To ensure high-quality supervision and accurate benchmarking, all trajectory demonstrations undergo strict quality control.
 This includes both automatic checks and manual review to verify the correctness of subtask outcomes, coherence of action sequences, and integrity of observations.
 Only demonstrations that meet all criteria are retained.
-This guarantees that VeriGUI provides reliable and verifiable supervision for long-horizon web agents. {The detailed collection process can be found in Appendix~\ref{app:human_demonstration_collection}.}
+This guarantees that VeriWeb provides reliable and verifiable supervision for long-horizon web agents. {The detailed collection process can be found in Appendix~\ref{app:human_demonstration_collection}.}